processfeedback/docs.processfeedback.org/option-create-custom-editor.md

 In some assignments, students may be allowed to use generative AI for specific phases of their writing process.
 Reflecting on the use of AI may require a different set of prompts.
 [Here are some prompts](how-to-reflect-on-ai-use.md) for reflecting on the use of generative AI in the writing process.

-# Sample editor created for "ENG 101"

-Curious how a custom editor looks like?
+# Curious how a custom editor looks like?

+---

 [Here](https://app.processfeedback.org/writing/?th=940000&cid=ENG%20101&cn=Introduction%20to%20Creative%20Writing) is a custom editor created for the course ENG 101.
 Notice how the sidebar on the left displays the course name.